CosmWasm/docs-deprecated/docs/04-smart-contracts/11-migration.md

 This migration is a more complete and restricted example where the `cw2` package is used and the `migrate` function ensures that:

-- We are migration from the same type of contract; checking its name
+- We are migrating from the same type of contract; checking its name
 - We are upgrading from an older version of the contract; checking its version

 ```rust